Gauri Ma: Ramakrishna and Sarada Devi

 Gauri Ma lived as a companion to Sarada Devi, the wife of Ramakrishna, whenever she was at Dakshineswar.
 Gauri Ma also sometimes cooked for her Guru Ramakrishna, and sang to him.
 Ramakrishna had a very high opinion of her, declaring, "Gauri is a perfect soul – a gopi of Vrindavan."

 While Gauri Ma was living at Dakshineswar, Sri Ramakrishna gave her the ochre robes of a sannyasini and made arrangements for the accompanying rituals.
 Sri Ramakrishna himself offered a bilva leaf into the homa fire.
 Prior to this, Gauri Ma had worn a sannyasini's robes as an external sign of renunciation, but she had not taken any formal vows.
 After this ritual, he gave her a new name Gauriananda.
 Sri Ramakrishna usually called her Gauri or Gauridasi, and some people called her Gaurma.
 But Gauri Ma was the name by which she was generally known.

 Ramakrishna encouraged Gauri Ma to settle down from her life of pilgrimage and devote herself to working for the betterment of women in India.
 The women of India's plight was great, and Ramakrishna wished her to work to improve their education and development, both intellectually and spiritually.
 Gauri Ma protested, that she had neither the proper training nor education for such a feat.
 Ramakrishna replied, "I am pouring the water.
 You knead the clay."

 Swami Vivekananda echoed Ramakrishna's praise for Gauri Ma stating, "Where is Gauri Ma?
 We want a thousand such mothers with that noble stirring spirit."
 Gauri Ma was gently reminded by Sarada Devi, "The Master (Ramakrishna) said that your life was meant for serving women – the living goddess."

 Saradeswari Ashram

 In 1895, the Saradeswari Ashram was started by Gauri Ma.
 Residence, board and instruction were free to unmarried, married and widowed women.
 Village girls also came in the afternoon.
-After returning from his first visit to America, Swami Vivekananda visited the ashram and told Gauri Ma, "I have talked to the western people about you, and shall take you there and show them what the type of women India can produce."
+After returning from his first visit to the United States, Swami Vivekananda visited the ashram and told Gauri Ma, "I have talked to the western people about you, and shall take you there and show them what the type of women India can produce."